 The Importance of an Accredited Online Criminology Degree

-Accreditation is an important aspect of post-secondary education, an students should take the accreditation status of the school they wish to attend into consideration.
-If a school is regionally accredited, it means that an independent, outside organization has evaluated the school and determined that is meets certain quality standards in the areas of academics, teacher quality, and more.
+Accreditation is an important aspect of postsecondary education, and students should take the accreditation status of the school they wish to attend into consideration.
+If a school is regionally accredited, it means that an independent, outside organization has evaluated the school and determined that it meets certain quality standards in the areas of academics, teacher quality, and more.
 Attending an accredited institution gives students the confidence that they are receiving an education that is going to adequately prepare them for their future career upon graduation.
 Accreditation also plays a role in the hiring process, as many employers prefer to hire candidates who have accredited educational backgrounds.
-Also, most colleges and universities will only accept transfer credits from other accredited school.
+Also, most colleges and universities will only accept transfer credits from other accredited schools.
 Thus, students who may transfer their credits or attend graduate school in the future will need to consider this.
 Lastly, students who are in need of federal financial assistance will not have the option of attending a non-accredited program because only accredited institutions have access to federal aid.

 There are several different career options within the field of criminology.
 One career choice for individuals with online criminology degrees is to work as a criminologist.
-Criminologists research crimes and study criminals, and try to figure out reasons why people commit crimes, an how to prevent them in the future.
+Criminologists research crimes, study criminals, and try to figure out reasons why people commit crimes and how to prevent them in the future.
 They also work on trying to come up with ways to rehabilitate criminals back into society.
 On a daily basis a criminologist will conduct research and draw up reports that will aid in analyzing research.
 Individuals who are interested in this career path should pursue a bachelor's degree in order to adequately prepare themselves for the position.
 A master's degree can help them advance in their career.